catlee/aosa-volume2/raw/mailman/mailman.rst

 The central chain-processing loop then calls each rule in turn, and if the rule matches, it executes the chain link's action.
-Most links defer action until later, which as the effect of grouping the moderation rules together, so that every cause for discarding a message can be recorded.
+Most links defer action until later, which has the effect of grouping the moderation rules together, so that every cause for discarding a message can be recorded.
 Actions can also *jump* to another chain, and there are chains which discard, reject (i.e. bounce back to the original author), and accept messages, as well as